Gedjam/Lithium_Pipeline_MATLAB/README.md

-# Lithium Pipeline (Version 2)
+# Lithium Analyser tool

 ## About
 This is a processing pipeline designed to extract regional/tissue/brain information from lithium images without upsampling or smoothing the original lithium image.
 This was designed and created by Dr Gerard Hall & Dr David Cousins for the R-LINK project.
+It was created and developed by Gerard Hall, so please go easy and for technical issues and questions please email me (email below).

 ## Requirments
+The pipeline is designed to be ran
 You first need three images (all in NIFTI format) in order to run:
   - Lithium Image (Expecting this image to be coarse in resolution i.e. 15mmx15mmx20mm)
   - T1w Lithium Coil (A structural image that is in the same "space" as the lithium image for reference)